 They've lost.

-In the middle of all this, the troops who are in the middle of a surge, don't think they don't hear about this, and don't think it doesn't affect them either.
+In the middle of all this, the troops who are in the middle of a surge don't think they don't hear about this, and don't think it doesn't affect them either.

-Petraeus, their commander comes to town.
+Petraeus, their commander, comes to town.

 Nancy Pelosi doesn't have time.

-Oh no, don't have time.
+No, no, no, no, don't have time.

-Uh much more serious things uh on the agenda.
+Much more serious things on the agenda.

-Got to funnel some money to the company out there close to where my husband owns property, and Diane Feinstein the same thing.
+Got to funnel some money to the company out there close to where my husband owns property, and Diane Feinstein, the same thing.

-We got more important things to do here.
+We've got more important things to do here.

-And we've got to bash Bush, uh, and we've got to politicize that tornado out there.
+And we've got to politicize that tornado out there.

-We've got to make America think 10,000 people died, and it Bush doesn't care, and the Federal Government's not prepared under Bush to do anything and to protect people uh and uh so forth and so on.
+And the federal government's not prepared under Bush to do anything to protect people and so forth and so on.

-And this is, I'm telling you, I hate to say this again, because it sounds like a broken record.
+And this is, I'm telling you, I hate to say this again because it sounds like a broken record.

-The absence of elected strong conservative leadership in Washington leads to all these individual Republicans heading out on their own, bailing out, doing what they can to save and protect themselves, and while in the process of doing it, not in the slightest way understanding what they have to do to actually win.
+The absence of elected, strong, conservative leadership in Washington leads to all these individual Republicans heading out on their own, bailing out, doing what they can to save and protect themselves, and while in the process of doing it, not in the slightest way understanding what they have to do to actually win.

-They actually believe that running away from George W. Bush, this is how the drive bys affect them.
+They actually believe that running away from George W. Bush, this is how the drive-bys affect them.

-In November of 2008, and they haven't the slightest clue how their voters are actually perceiving this.
+And they haven't the slightest clue how their voters are actually perceiving this.

 I wouldn't be surprised if these guys are being victimized by organized phone campaigns and email campaigns from people who say they are their constituents.

-Which, by the way, if you seen the latest forecast track, they got it doing circles out there now.
+They got it doing circles out there now.

 You watch.

-You just you you just watch.
+You just watch.

 But regardless, I was prescient once again.

-I mean, do you believe what is going on in this country weather wise?
+I mean, do you believe what is going on in this country weather-wise?

-Is any I mean, are you guys talking about this?
+I mean, are you guys talking about this?

 Do you remember that?